 - 1. Connect the System according to the Connection Diagram on the HyPR 3000 I Plate. - 2.
 Connect AC and / or DC loads to HyPR. - Ensure load power switches are OFF. - Load power requirements must not exceed rated output of their respective connections. - Toggle HyPR POWER SWITCH to ON.
-This switch, located on the front exterior of the HyPR, allows current to flow from connected batteries into the HyPR, energizing the internal DC bus (Figure 1 on page 7).
+This switch, located on the front exterior of the HyPR, allows current to flow from connected batteries into the HyPR, energizing the internal DC bus (Figure 1 on page 15).
 At this point the DC Interface will power up. - 4.
 Check/Confirm/Program total Ah capacity in HyPR DC User Interface (typically programmed at Solar Stik for the application illustrated on the HyPR 3000 I Plate.) - 5.
 Set HyPR AC INPUT CONTROL to match output limit of generator(s) or shore power. - 6.
 Toggle HyPR GENERATOR TYPE switch to choose generator type (if applicable). - 7.
 Toggle HyPR AC INPUT breaker switch to ON. - 8.
-Toggle HyPR GENERATOR CONTROL Switch(es) to ON position to start connected generator(s). - Allow generator(s) to warm up (~5 minutes). - Charge function begins only after generator is at operating temperature.
-This may require several minutes of operation. - 9.
-Rapidly toggle HyPR GENERATOR CONTROL switch(es) to AUTO. - Allow generator(s) to run and charge ESMs until generator stops automatically. - Generator operation will stop when ESMs achieve full-charge voltage (~29.0 VDC).
+Toggle breaker switch(es) for circuits in use to ON. - 9.
+Turn on loads.